The Comeback Trail (2020 film): Plot

-After his latest movie tanks at the box office, producer Max Barber is in deep debt to mobster Reggie Fontaine.
+In spring 1974 after his latest movie tanks at the box office, producer Max Barber is in deep debt to mobster Reggie Fontaine.
 Rival producer James Moore offers to settle his debt, even offering $1 million for a script to a movie called “Paradise“, which Max owns the rights to.
 Max reluctantly agrees, but changes his mind when he by chance witnesses the death of movie star Frank Pierce, after which Moore receives $5 million insurance money.

 Realizing he can pay off his debt and go to Paradise, Max creates a new movie to kill off his lead and collect the money.
 Stumbling upon suicidal Western Star Duke Montana in a nursing home, Max and his nephew Walter Creason convince him to star in their next project.
 However, Max's initial plan to set Duke on fire on the first day of shooting fails.

 Max's subsequent attempts on Duke's life by collapsing a bridge and having him attacked by a bull also fail.
 Upon seeing raw footage, Max realizes that they are shooting a good movie; however, he is knocked out by his latest scheme to kill Duke.
 When he wakes up, Walter chastises him, having figured out he has tried to kill Duke all along.
 When Max reveals that he has not used his own money but borrowed another $1 million from Reggie, both realize they have to stop him from killing Duke himself.

 Reggie and his thugs promptly arrive during a shootout scene and attempt to kill Duke.
 Max pleads with Reggie, who decides to let them finish the movie after Walter shows them the raw footage.
 However, Duke finds out the truth and briefly returns to being suicidal; nevertheless, he finishes the movie, which is released to great success.